lukasgarbas/mask-rcnn-traffic/README.md

   Having an exact mask of the object I calculated the center point which is more exact.
 Finding the center of binary mask was done using cv2.findContours() and cv2.moments().
 Here's the following output file format:

-  __(frame number, class, center_left, center_top, score)__
+  __(frame number, class, center_left, center_top, confidence)__

 # Evaluating COCO-trained Model

 ### Intersection over Union (IoU)

 Evaluates the overlap between two bounding boxes.
-IOU is given by the overlapping area between the predicted bounding box and the ground truth bounding box divided by the area of union between them.
+To measure IOU one needs to divide the overlapping area between the predicted and ground truth bounding boxes by the area of union between them.

 <div align="center">
   <img src="assets/iou.jpg" alt="image_test" width="500"/>